equinor/sdp-omnia/README.md

-# Software Development Platform's Azure Kubernetes Services
+# Software Development Platform's Cloud platform

-This is the main repository for SDP's AKS solution.
+This is the main repository for SDP's cloud platform.

+It has two parts:
+- AKS solution
+- VM's with on-prem connectivity.

+This repo mostly focuses on AKS, as the VM's are here mostly for legacy support.
+New apps and services should always be placed in the AKS solution if possible.
-It contains some basic overview information on these topics;
+We conver some basic overview information on these topics;

 - How AKS works
 - How we have configured it